hisco/helmify-kustomize/README.md

 - Packs all overlays as a single chart.
 - Enables helm shipping functionality on a kustomize folder.
 - Support helm values with kustomize replacements.
+- Built in helm values to enable advanced functionality (Read more below).

 ## Installation